lb3361/dosfs/README.md

        dosfs --write <options> <path>
 Write stdin to the specified <path>.
 Options:
-	-h            :  shows more help
+	-h            :  show more help
-	-f <filename> :  specifies a device or image file (required).
+	-f <filename> :  specify a device or image file (required).
-	-p <partno>   :  specifies a partition number (1..4) -a            :  appends to the possibly existing file <path>.
+	-p <partno>   :  specify a partition number (1..4)
+	-a            :  append to the possibly existing file <path>.
-	-q            :  silently overwrites an existing file
+	-q            :  overwrite existing files
 ```

 ```